-- Defended insurer-client against an insurance coverage/“bad-faith” action brought by homeowners’ association insured which had been sued for failure to enforce covenants and conditions.
+- Insurance coverage/“bad-faith” action brought by homeowners’ association insured which had been sued for failure to enforce covenants and conditions.
 The matter was successfully resolved after moving to dismiss the suit on late-notice grounds.

 - Provided coverage advice and helped successfully resolve high-profile class and individual claims in coverage action, involving multiple years and towers, related to underlying $1 billion-plus claims for systematic grave desecration (profiled on “60 Minutes”).

 - In two separate cases, brought successful motions to dismiss claims by professional sports teams seeking coverage under D&O policy for alleged Telephone Consumer Protection Act violations (pre-TCPA specific exclusion).

 - Defended insurer-client for liability claims arising from multiple-fatality helicopter crash during reality TV filming in Los Angeles; currently defending insurer-client in related claims against Business Travel and AD&D policies.

 - Provided coverage advice and helped resolve multi-hundred-million-dollar-plus claim against tower of insurers for alleged liability of insured arising from large-scale wildfire.

 - Provided coverage advice regarding nationwide (state and multi-district litigation) claims arising from personal injuries alleged to have been caused by innovative athletic shoes.

 - Provided coverage advice and mediated claims against insurer-client for coverage of insured’s multi-million-dollar resolution of alleged Equal Credit Opportunity Act violations filed by U.S. Government; case involved application of anti-discrimination exclusion.
 Case ongoing.

 - Defended insurer-client and obtained order granting motion to dismiss under Washington law based upon contractual-liability exclusion against underlying tort claims; obtained affirmance from Ninth Circuit Court of Appeals.